r3cla/qrchallenge/README.md

 ### Built with

-- Semantic HTML5 markup - for structuring the content of the webpage.
+- HTML5 - for structuring the content of the webpage.
 - CSS custom properties - for defining reusable variables for colors, font sizes, etc.
 - Flexbox - for creating a flexible and responsive layout.
 - Visual Studio Code - as the code editor to write and manage the project code.